-Students will lose 10% per day late past the deadline for all assignments.
+Students will lose 5% per day late past the deadline for all assignments.
 In this case, assignments will NOT be accepted more than 72 hours after the posted deadline and students failing to submit any assignment within this time frame will receive a mark of zero.
+There will be NO exceptions to this policy.